DataDog/documentation/content/agent/basic_agent_usage/kubernetes.md

 ##### Annotations

-It is also possible to enable integrations via the annotations in the manifest of your application.
+It is also possible to enable Integrations via the annotations in the manifest of your application.
 This can be done with the autodiscovery, for more details, see the [Autodiscovery][13] section.

 ## Host installation

 ### Installation

-Install the latest version of the Datadog Agent from [the Datadog Agent integration page][14]
+Install the latest version of the Datadog Agent from [the Datadog Agent Integration page][14]

 #### Configuration